Cornelius Lucas: New Orleans Saints

 On December 20, 2018, Lucas was signed by the New Orleans Saints, but was released two days later.
-He was re-signed on December 27, 2018, but was released four days later.
+He was re-signed on December 27, but was released four days later.

 Chicago Bears

 On January 23, 2019, Lucas signed a reserve/future contract with the Chicago Bears.
 In Week 3 of the 2019 season, he started at right tackle in place of an ailing Bobby Massie; the Bears went on to win 31–15.
 During the year, he also saw action on tackle-eligible plays as an extra blocker.

 Washington Football Team / Commanders

 On March 27, 2020, Lucas signed with the Washington Football Team.
 Lucas started at left tackle in place of an injured Geron Christian in the Week 7 win against the Dallas Cowboys.
-He started the next two games, but was forced to leave in the second half of the Week 10 game against the Detroit Lions due to an injury.
+He started the next two games, but was forced to leave in the second half of the Week 10 game against the Lions due to an injury.
 He missed the next two games, returning in Week 13 and started at left tackle for the rest of the season.

 On December 15, 2021, Lucas was placed on the COVID-19 reserve list.
 After missing the Week 15 game against the Philadelphia Eagles, he was placed back on the active roster on December 22.

 Lucas re-signed with the team on a two-year contract on March 24, 2022.
 He was placed on the active/non-football injury list at the start of training camp in 2022; he was activated on August 15.
 In Week 5 of the 2022 season, Lucas was named as the starting right tackle in place of Sam Cosmi, who had thumb surgery, and continued to start even when Cosmi began playing again three weeks later.

+On March 19, 2024, Lucas re-signed with the Commanders to a one-year, $4 million contract.